Sami-28/ProductProfit/README.md

 # ProductProfit
-We analyze data to find the activity of products and take different measures to dimensions
+We analyze data to find the profit activity of products and take different measures to dimensions